fazasfz/SPACEEXPLORER/README.md

 🚀 Server running on http://localhost:3000
 ---
 ### 5. Open Frontend
-Open frontend/index.html in a browser
+Open frontend/index.html in a browser.

-Make sure your backend is running
+Make sure your backend is running.
 Test UI and backend flow!

 ---
 ### ⭐️ Acknowledgments
 Special thanks to our DBMS instructor and teammates for collaborative effort throughout this project!